The Miracle (album): "Face It Alone"

+"You Know You Belong to Me" & "Water" & "I Guess We're All Falling Out"

+All three Brian May compositions were included for the first time on The Miracle Collector's Edition.
+Only the last of these was worked on in the studio with May providing vocals for "You Know You Belong to Me" & "Water" and Mercury providing vocals for "I Guess We're All Falling Out".

 Artwork

 The cover art was created by designer Richard Gray, utilising a chroma key and the Quantel Paintbox workstation, then state of the art image-manipulation technology, to combine photographs of the familiar faces of the four band members into one morphed gestalt image.
-This visual is in line with their decision to dispense with individual credits and simply present their music as the product of Queen; the back cover went a step further with a seamless regiment of the band's eyes.
+This visual is in line with their decision to dispense with individual credits and simply present their music as the product of Queen; the back cover went a step further with a seamless regiment pattern of the band's eyes.
+May said in 2022 that nowadays, it could easily be made in Photoshop, but back then, the machinery required to produce the artwork was as big as a room and the process was very "enterprising" for its time.

 Singles

 Five singles were released from the album, all in 1989: